Bogdanp/dramatiq/docs/source/guide.rst

   There are 338 words at 'http://example.com'.

-To turn this into a function that can be processed asynchronously using Remoulade, all we have to do is decorate it with |actor|:
+To turn this into a function that can be processed asynchronously using Remoulade, all we have to do is decorate it with |actor|
+and declare it to the broker:

 .. code-block:: python
    :caption: count_words.py